Norm Shinkle: Biography

 Shinkle holds a BA from Michigan State University and a JD from the University of Toledo.
 Admitted to the State Bar of Michigan, his practice is located in Williamston.

 Shinkle was elected to three offices in Monroe County, Michigan including Monroe County Commissioner, Bedford Township Supervisor, and finally the Michigan State Senate.
 After serving in Senate Leadership, Shinkle was appointed by Governor John Engler, a Republican, to serve as chief judge of the Michigan Tax Tribunal.
 After leaving the tax tribunal Shinkle ran for other judicial offices, but was not elected.
 He is deputy chairman of the Michigan Republican Party and a member of the Michigan Republican State Committee.

 On April 26, 2012, Shinkle, serving on the state elections Board of Canvassers, along with co-Republican Jeffrey Timmer, voted to reject almost a quarter million voter signatures for a ballot initiative to repeal the Michigan Public Act 4 — Michigan's Emergency Manager law.
 The two Republicans rejected the petitions, saying that the "font size was not 14 point", despite testimony from the printer that it was.
 The Republicans ruled that the font size of the letter "N" was smaller than required by state law, thereby invalidating the signatures.

-On June 21, 2022, Shinkle resigned from the state elections Board of Canvasers, citing a time-consuming campaign for a seat in the Michigan House of Representatives.
+On June 21, 2022, Shinkle resigned from the state elections Board of Canvassers, citing a time-consuming campaign for a seat in the Michigan House of Representatives.